ashwinipra/gwDistSys15-hw2-example-auppal-georgit/README.md

 we can use any internet-connected conversion servers as specified in the conversion_servers.txt file that the proxy server reads.

+Note the proxy server requires Scipy for matrix support.
+On Ubuntu, you can do ```sudo apt-get install scipy```.

 There is a launch.sh script for starting the network of unidirectional conversion servers.
 Some of these servers are in Python and some are in Java.
 The provided launch.sh script starts 18 unidirectional